nicolehollant/sproj/thesaurus/writeup/writeup.md

 ### Scraping the site

 Web scraping for purposes such as gathering content from a page is a basic process: get the raw HTML of the page and retrieve what you want.
 Due to the ubiquity of HTTP requests and string processing, we can use just about anything we want for building our scraper.
-We will be using Python for its simplicity in our project, although we will create something similar in a bash script for demonstration.
+We will be using Python for its simplicity in our project, although we will create something similar in a bash script as a proof of concept for demonstration.

 We are using the `requests` module to get the HTML for each page and `bs4` for our HTML parsing.
 I am running Ubuntu on my computer, and thus have access to the `words` file present across Unix operating systems: this is a raw text file with a collection of words each on their own line.
 This will be the basis of our thesaurus.
 We will first reduce this file by removing all entries with apostrophes with `fixWords.py` whose essence is: